Mountain West Chapter Bylaws

 B. Chapter Newsletter Editor

-• Duties: Shall gather content and format the Chapter newsletter, The Mountain Ledger, and create at least one issue per year.
-Alerts Chapter and national ARLIS/NA members when new issues are available.
-Works in conjunction with the Web Editor, so that the newsletter is posted to the Chapter website.
+- Duties: Shall gather content and format the Chapter newsletter, The Mountain Ledger, and create at least one issue per year.
+Alerts Chapter and Society members when new issues are available.
+Maintains the chapter jobs digest.
+Works with the Web Coordinator, so that the newsletter is posted to the Chapter website.

 VII.
 ELECTIONS